craftamap/hobbit-tracker/README.md

 # Hobbit Tracker

-Hobbit Tracker is a small habbit tracker built with Golang and Vue.js.
+Hobbit Tracker is a small habit tracker built with Golang and Vue.js.

 ## Building the project